ISO 9001:2015 Certified

 347 Stainless Steel Flange Dimensions

-All 347 and 347H flanges are machined to published dimensional tolerances.
-Bore diameters, bolt circle, number of holes, flange thickness, and raised face height conform to ASME B16.5 (½" to 24" NB) and ASME B16.47 Series A & B (26" NB and above).
+All 347 and 347H flanges are machined to published dimensional tolerances — bore, bolt circle, number of holes, flange thickness and raised-face height conform to ASME B16.5 (1/2″–24″ NB) and ASME B16.47 Series A & B (26″ NB and above).

-347 Stainless Steel — Chemical Composition & Mechanical Properties
+347 — Chemical Composition & Mechanical Properties

 Carbon (C)0.08% max0.04 – 0.10%